 - Fellows will be supported by two supervisors/advisors: one each from the Crick and the chosen African partner institution, as well as having the option of support from one of the 14 Crick Science Technology Platforms (STP) which specialize in specific techniques and technologies.

 In addition to conducting the proposed research programme, Fellows will participate in advanced training which will provide the skills and competencies to make the transition to becoming an independent research leader on the African continent.
 To facilitate this, Fellows will be supported to submit a research grant proposal to major international funders in order to be able to continue their work after the end of the Fellowship.

 Duration of Programme: Up to two years.
 Fellowships will commence no later than 31st March 2019.

-How to Apply: To apply for the African Career Accelerator Awards, applicants must first submit a mandatory Expression of Interest form (see Guidance Notes for Expression of Interest form) by emailing it to CAN-Fellowships@crick.ac.uk.
-The Expression of Interest form will be available between Monday 23rd April 2018 and 23:59 GMT on the 1st July 2018.
+How to Apply: To apply for the African Career Accelerator Awards, applicants must first submit a mandatory Expression of Interest form (see Link below for Expression of Interest form) by emailing it to [email protected].